Sometimes, you’re just not feeling it. You feel stuck. And you’re wondering how to get out of a rut.

 Give yourself credit for doing the little things during these times.
 Perhaps you finally replied to that email you’ve been putting off.
 Or maybe you said no to something you didn’t want to do.
 Or you managed to write one paragraph of the assignment you needed to do.

 When you respect your limits and give yourself credit during a difficult time, it will only help you gain strength.
-Reducing the judgment and negative self-talk that easily infiltrates the mind and replacing them with understanding will only help you on your way out of the rut.
+Reducing the judgment and negative self-talk that easily infiltrates the mind, and replacing them with understanding will only help you move forward.

-Some ruts are worse than others, but what they have in common is they are not forever.
-There is a way out, and with patience and some experimentation of the 7 tips above, you’ll reach the other side—wiser and changed for the better.
-Let’s bust that rut!
+So there you go, 7 ways on how to get out of a rut.
+Some ruts are worse than others, but what they all have in common is they are not forever.
+There is a way out, and with patience and some experimentation on the tips above, you’ll reach the other side—wiser and changed for the better.